The calmer, more private version of Instagram that Facebook killed

 Limitations and workarounds

-For the last four years, Instagram hasn’t allowed developers to recreate the kind of feed that users see in the official app.
+For the past four years, Instagram hasn’t allowed developers to re-create the kind of feed that users see in the official app.
 Although Instagram once offered a tool for this purpose, called the Feed API, it shut down that option in late 2015, citing a need for “a more sustainable environment built around authentic experiences on the platform.”
-In other words, the network wanted to centralized users on its own app and not worry about what third-party clients were doing.
+In other words, the network wanted to centralize users on its own app and not worry about what third-party clients were doing.
 The end of the Feed API killed off a lot of novel uses for Instagram, such as browsing using native iPad apps, viewing content in Flipboard, and seeing what other users’ feeds looked like.

 So Howdle devised a workaround: Instead of trying to work with Instagram’s developer tools, he created a scraper that looked through the HTML code on public Instagram pages and extracted the image links and surrounding metadata for each post.
 That information would go into a database, which Filtergram then used to populate the feeds on its own site.
 (The site didn’t work with private Instagram pages.)